bitfoot/kano/README.md

 ## Installation

-To install Kano Tab Manager Extension, follow these steps:
+To install Kano, follow these steps:

 1. Download the extension from the Chrome Web Store: https://chrome.google.com/webstore/detail/kano/cpmghfcgeaogkliflkopcepgpbfpcmhn.
 2. Click the "Add to Chrome" button to install the extension.